 Chamber Casting Alloy

 Does the same as the U.S.-made alloy known as Cerrosafe.
 It is used to check gun chambers.
 Initially it expands, and then shrinks during the first 30 minutes after casting.
 At the end of one hour it is EXACTLY the chamber size.
 Other uses include supporting work pieces while machining.
-It starts to melt at 70 degrees C and is fully molten at 87.7 degrees C. Can be remelted and used again and again - $30 including GST for a 500 gram stick.
+It starts to melt at 70 degrees C and is fully molten at 87.7 degrees C. Can be remelted and used again and again.

 Home or Hobby Casting Kits

 Suitable for melting small quantity of metal for casting sinkers, projectiles, model soldiers, fishing lures, diving weights.
-The 6 inch pot holds 5 kg of lead or 7 kg of tin (which is less dense).
+The 6 inch pot holds approximately 8 kg of Lead or 5 kg of Tin

 6" Pot and windshield - $235 + GST